microsoft/hi-ml/hi-ml-histopathology/README.md

 make env
 ```

-You can then activate the environment via `conda activate HimlHisto`
+You can then activate the environment via `conda activate HimlHisto`.
+Set VSCode to use this Conda environment, by choosing "Python: Select Interpreter"
+from the command palette.

 ### Setting up AzureML